yuto1115/tp/docs/UserGuide.md

 ```

 **Behaviour:**
-The third transaction of the first entry is changed to `$200.00 loaned on 2025-02-02`.
+The third transaction of the first entry will be changed to `$200.00 loaned on 2025-02-02`.
-As a result, the remaining loan amount and the total loaned amount are updated to $250.00 and $300.00, respectively.
+As a result, the remaining loan amount and the total loaned amount will be updated to $250.00 and $300.00, respectively.

 **Scenario 4:** Edit resulting in a negative remaining loan amount (invalid input)<br>